Thursday, September 1, 2022

 Grading- Formal student writing will be assigned and graded based on the six point AP College Board Rubric.
 On many assignments, students will be provided with the opportunity for revision after teacher/peer conferences.
 After revision, a new score will be received based on the same rubric.
 Informal writing will be graded on the four point scholarly paragraph rubric.
 It is important to note that students will also receive points for the completion of and participation in their AP Composition and Language textbook, classroom discussion, tests, quizzes, video assignments, etc. Additionally, all out of class assignments will be graded (both formally and/or for completion) and will be due on the assigned date.
 Marking Period and Final averages will be weighted 1.08% as per the Berwick Area School District’s grading policy.

-Texts- Novels, Cold reads, AP Textbook, College Board videos, tutorials, and exercises
+Texts- Novels, Cold reads, AP Argument, Synthesis, and Analysis Textbook, College Board videos, tutorials, and exercises

 Information: